Organizational Change for Inter- and Transdisciplinarity

 In the inaugural workshops held 10 and 18 September 2025, the Organizational Change for ITD Working Group discussed the future directions, affirmative issues and key challenges related to promoting organizational change for inter- and transdisciplinarity.
 The participants were actively involved in co-creating plans for the future activities of the Working Group.
 The planning work will now be continued by the Core Group.
 Further events are to be announced based on these plans.
 12 people participated in both the first inaugural workshop and in the second inaugural workshop.

-Recordings from the mains sessions and the breakout rooms you find below.
+Recordings from the main sessions and the breakout rooms you find below.

 Core Group